harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 ![](./static/multi_service_parallel_multi_env_infra_seq.png)

+Services are deployed in parallel, but the environments and infrastructures are deployed sequentially.

+The deployment sequence is as follows:
 **`S1 I1, S2 I1, S1 I2, S2 I2, S1 K82, S2 K81, S2 K82, S2 K81`**

-#### Multi service in sequential and multi environment and multi Infrastructure in parallel
+6. Multi service in sequential and multi environment and multi Infrastructure in parallel

 - **Services**: S1, S2
 - **Environment_1_Infrastructure_1**: I1, I2